6 min read

 Texting Carl

-Carl's pitch is that it does both of the above without you having to do either.
-You text what you want — something like "Saturday morning, 4 players, Boston area, under $60 a person, ideally Granite Links or Sandy Burr" — and Carl searches the platforms and calls pro shops.
+Carl's pitch is that it checks both kinds of channel from one request.
+You text what you want — something like "Saturday morning, 4 players, Boston area, under $70 a person, ideally George Wright or Sandy Burr" — and Carl checks the relevant online paths and can call a pro shop when the course's policy makes that useful.

 Two guys celebrating at a bar after successfully booking a tee time on their phone

-The short version on when to use what: if you need a tee time today and have flexibility on course, open GolfNow.
-If you've already hit "sold out" on GolfNow, call the pro shop.
-If you want the best shot at a specific course on a busy morning without spending your afternoon on the phone, text Carl.
+The short version on when to use what: use GolfNow for an immediate marketplace search.
+If a preferred course is missing or shows no matching times, check its official booking path and call only when its policy supports that.
+Text Carl when you want one request to cover those relevant channels and return ranked options with links.
 For more on what Carl actually is and how it works, see the full product overview.
 For which Boston-area courses are worth booking in the first place, the best public courses post is a good starting point.

 Looking for a tee time in Boston?